sigia-com/slgl/README.md

     IncludeExportJournal=false DevUser=<NAME_OF_YOUR_AWS_USER>
 ```

-This command will create new AWS CloudFormation stack.
-The same command can also be used to update existing stack.
+This command will create a new AWS CloudFormation stack.
+The same command can also be used to update the existing stack.
-As a result all required AWS resources (like lambdas or QLDB ledger) will be created and initial setup of that resources will be performed.
+As a result, all required AWS resources (like lambdas or QLDB ledger) will be created and an initial setup of that resources will be performed.

-Last two lines of that command contains configuration parameters.
+The last two lines of that command contain configuration parameters.
-Setting `IncludeIntegrationTestsResources` to `true` will result in creation of some additions resources that are required to run integration tests.
+Setting `IncludeIntegrationTestsResources` to `true` will result in the creation of some additional resources that are required to run integration tests.
-You should also provide user name (via `DevUser`) or role name (via `DevRole`) that you will use to run integration tests - this will ensure all required permissions will be granted to that user (or role).
+You should also provide a username (via `DevUser`) or role name (via `DevRole`) that you will use to run integration tests - this will ensure all required permissions will be granted to that user (or role).

 ### Running integration tests

-To run integration tests you can use following command:
+To run integration tests you can use the following command:

 ```bash
 ./gradlew integrationTest -Ddev.slgl.stackName=<NAME_OF_SLGL_STACK>
 ```

-No configuration is required here - you only need to provide name of CloudFormation stack where SLGL was deployed.
+No configuration is required here - you only need to provide the name of CloudFormation stack where SLGL was deployed.
-All necessary information (like URL of SLGL API) will be automatically extracted from stack outputs.
+All necessary information (like the URL of SLGL API) will be automatically extracted from stack outputs.

 ### Cleanup

-To delete deployed SLGL stack and the bucket that you created, use following commands:
+To delete the deployed SLGL stack and the bucket that you created, use the following commands:

 ```bash
 aws cloudformation delete-stack --stack-name <NAME_OF_SLGL_STACK>